The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Knowledge Graph Topological Properties

 We also define the following \textit{edge topological patterns} for triples \( (h,r,t) \in \mathcal{G} \): \begin{enumerate}[a)] \item \( (h,r,t) \) \textit{is symmetric} \( \iff h \neq t \) and \( (t,r,h) \in \mathcal{G} \); \item \( (h,r,t) \) \textit{has inference} \( \iff \exists r'\neq r : (h,r',t) \in \mathcal{G} \); \item \( (h,r,t) \) \textit{has inverse} \( \iff \exists r'\neq r : (t,r',h) \in \mathcal{G} \); \item \( (h,r,t) \) \textit{has composition} \( \iff \exists r_1, r_2 \) and \( n \notin \{h,t\}: (h,r_1,n), (n, r_2, t) \in \mathcal{G} \). \end{enumerate}

 These edge topological patterns are illustrated in \cref{fig:relational_patterns}.
 It is important to note that a triple can satisfy multiple topological patterns simultaneously, or none at all.

-While the above cardinalities and topological patterns have an intuitive definition for individual triples, previous studies~\citep{jin2023comprehensive,teneva2023_knowledge,bordes2013_transe,sun2019_rotate} have considered them as properties of relation types as a whole (e.g., relation \( r \) is said to be symmetric if \( \: \forall h,t, \; \displaystyle{(h,r,t) \Rightarrow (t,r,h)}\)), despite the fact that a given property might be satisfied only by a fraction of the triples of a certain relation.
-We find that such conceptual generalization lacks a proper formalization in the literature, with inconsistencies in how it is performed, and is prone to introducing noise in results (see \cref{sec:results_overall}).
-Thus, we consider the above defined properties only as properties of triples.
+While the above cardinalities and topological patterns are well defined for individual triples, previous studies~\citep{jin2023comprehensive,teneva2023_knowledge,bordes2013_transe,sun2019_rotate} have considered them as properties of relation types as a whole (e.g., relation \( r \) is said to be symmetric if \( \: \forall h,t, \; \displaystyle{(h,r,t) \Rightarrow (t,r,h)}\)), despite the fact that a given property might be satisfied only by a fraction of the triples of a certain relation.
+We find that such aggregations lack proper formalization in the literature, with inconsistencies in how it is performed, and is prone to introducing noise in results (see \nameref{sec:results_overall}).
+Thus, we consider all the above defined properties at the individual triple level.